byzer-org/byzer-doc/byzer-lang/en-us/appendix/faq/mlsql-k8s-build.md

-# Byzer K8s deployment and how to create a mirror environment
+# How to create the mirror environment in Byzer K8s deployment mode?
-Usually I make two images:
+It is recommended to make two mirrors:

-The basic image needs to meet the following requirements:
+The basic image, which should be possessed with:

 1. JDK
 2. Conda (Python related environment)
 3. Spark distribution

-Let's take Spark 3.0 as an example, assuming our image name is: spark:v3.0.0-hadoop3.2.
+In this article, we will take Spark 3.0 as an example:

+Suppose the mirror environment name is: spark:v3.0.0-hadoop3.2.

-Note: The image file needs to be executed in the root directory of the Spark distribution.
+Note: The mirror file needs to be executed in the root directory of the Spark distribution.

 ```sql
 ARG java_image_tag=14.0-jdk-slim